Glaxo investigation pegs back Britain's FTSE

 * Weir retreats after walking away from Metso

-LONDON, May 28 British blue-chip shares traded flat on Wednesday, with GlaxoSmithKline a big faller after domestic authorities launched a criminal investigation into its commercial practices.
+LONDON, May 28 British blue-chip shares traded flat on Wednesday, with GlaxoSmithKline lower after domestic authorities launched a criminal investigation into its commercial practices.

-The drugmaker fell 1.7 percent on the fraud office probe which poses a new challenge for the firm, already facing claims of bribery in China and four other countries.
+The drug maker fell 1.4 percent on the fraud office probe which poses a new challenge for the firm, already facing claims of bribery in China and four other countries.

-Among other big movers, Smith & Nephew jumped 17.5 percent to a record high of 1,120 pence on rumours U.S. medical devices manufacturer Stryker Corp intended to make a bid for its UK rival.

-But the shares lost ground after Stryker's denial to be up just 3.6 percent.
+But with concern about its practices already well flagged, traders said Glaxo could be recover after its weak opening.

+"There are plenty of companies not just in the pharma sector that will be investigated for unlawful practices ...
+This may turn out to be a common theme across the industry," said Atif Latif, director of trading at Guardian Stockbrokers.

+"With the Serious Fraud Office investigation, we think that now it is in the open, the downside ... may be limited."

-Engineering group Weir also retraced gains made earlier in the session - after it abandoned efforts to acquire rival Metso when the Finnish company rejected a second, improved takeover bid.
+Engineering group Weir meanwhile retraced gains made earlier in the session after it abandoned efforts to acquire rival Metso when the Finnish company rejected a second, improved takeover bid.

 "That might have opened Weir's hand in terms of its acquisitive nature.
 In other words, even if this Metso thing isn't going to happen, that's not to say they won't be looking elsewhere potentially," said Richard Hunter, head of equities at Hargreaves Lansdown.